 Water management National Collection Holders have an exemption from water use restrictions, such as hosepipe bans, for watering the plants in their collections.
 To find out more about temporary bans on water use please refer to the Flood and Water Management Act 2010 linked here (page 25) The exemption for National Plant Collections is explained in the Water Use Order 2010 (page 3) The most recent guidance to water companies on water use restrictions 2013 is Managing through drought (page 20 no.3) Plant health As a collection holder, you will be aware of plant health issues affecting the plants in your collection, but there are resources available to help you with this.
 The guidance to biosecurity provided by the National Trust gives information on how to protect your National Collection from pests & diseases.
 The main resource for plant health is the UK Plant Health Information Portal, maintained by DEFRA.
 The UK Plant Health Risk Register records and rates risks from pests to UK crops, trees, gardens and ecosystems.
 A search function is available by plant name or pest name.
 The RHS advice pages of their website have over 400 searchable advice sheets in the 'garden health' section, which covers a wide range of garden plant health problems.
 Tree Health-For news and resources on tree pests and diseases, see the Forest Research website.
 If you would like to be more involved, in monitoring and reporting tree health concerns, see the Observatree website.
 Plant Breeders Rights Plant Breeders' Rights (PBR) are granted to new cultivars in order to give the breeder exclusive control over the propagating material from that plant for a certain number of years.
 If you have cultivars with PBRs in your collection you should be aware of restrictions on the propagation and sale of these plants.
 For more information on how PBRs are assessed and on the cultivars that have a PBR, see the NIAB website.
 You also may want to apply for PBR on cultivars that you have bred.
 More information can be found on the relevant DEFRA page.
-Cross border plant movements Moving plant material around within the EU is permitted, but with restrictions on certain taxa, particularly those that can host certain pests and diseases.
-New rules for plant passports come into force on 13th December 2019.
-Some plant genera will need a plant passport for travel anywhere in the EU, others just for moving into restricted areas.
-For up to date guidance including the lists of which plant groups are covered by this legislation, see the DEFRA website.
-It is also best to check with the Animal and Plant Health Agency (APHA) if you intend to import large quantities to the UK for any reason.
-Bringing in plants from outside the EU will usually require a phytosanitary certificate, issued by the origin country full guidance available on the .www.gov.uk website.
-DEFRA are providing updates regarding Brexit and likely effects on plant movement within the EU.

-APPENDIX

-USEFUL CONTACTS

-National Organisations:
+Cross border plant movements January 1st 2021 there are new requirements for importing and exporting plants between Great Britain, Northern Ireland and the EU.
+Any plants, seeds or bulbs intended for planting, brought in to the UK will require a customs check.
+They will need a phytosanitary certificate, issued by the origin country - full guidance available here.
+Also some high risk genera will require the exporting country to provide a risk assessment on the genus before allowing the import to the EU so you will need to check the provisional list of genera requiring a risk assessment (in annex 1).
+Plants and plant products (other than plants for planting) up to 2 kg in weight will be allowed in passenger luggage but this will also require a phytosanitary certificate.
+Failure to declare will result in the goods being confiscated.
+Guidance for the amateur can be hard to find, though the best explanation have seen so far is on the RHS website.
+However, it is an ever changing situation at the moment, so for up to date advice, please contact APHA.

+APPENDIX-USEFUL CONTACTS National and international organisations: